cap-tee/cheri-docs/morello/BareMetalOnMorello/BareMetalExamples/HelloWorld/HelloWorld.md

  Select the `HelloWorld` project, then **Project -> Build Project**

  # Connect to the FVP Model
+ Ensure that you have already launched the FVP model.
 Double click `HelloWorldDebug.Launch` and then select `Debug`.
 The Debugger should connect to the target.

   # Run the Code
   In the **Debug Control** window, Either run or step through the code. !!!Hello World!!! should appear in the console that the FVP was launched.

+  To stop the software and FVP, firstly disconnect the target from within Development Studio, and then type `CTRL+C` in the console from which the FVP was launched.